-This is the first table top we've built with that reclaimed wood.
+This is the table top we built with that reclaimed wood.
 The beautiful patina created by a hundred years of weathering and seasonal changes makes this piece incredibly unique.
 The base of the table was crafted from the roof rafters that came out of an 1870's train depot in Acworth, GA.
 The bench was built using wood that we salvaged from an early 1900's cotton mill warehouse in Greensboro, GA which later became the Chero-Cola bottling company building.
 This ensemble is like a beautiful tapestry of history.
 If wood could talk, these pieces would be telling some amazing stories about survival and life in the south.